adamcubel/cloud-test/aws/README.md

 aws eks get-kubeconfig --name "eks-cluster"
 ```

+Have a look around in the cluster.
+Use the tools available to ensure that the
+deployment went smoothly, and see what has been provisioned within the cluster.

 This command will store your kubernetes configuration in ~/.kube/config on your
 local machine, enabling you to login and configure the cluster.
 Create a
 namespace to run your monitoring workload.